 Officially, Brazil has not had a king since the 1800s when Portugal’s colonial rule ended.
 Unofficially, King Pelé has ruled since the 1950s.
 Futebol (or soccer) is HUGE in Brazil.
 The country birthed the sport’s most famous player, and Pelé led Brazil’s national team to victory in three of the nation’s five FIFA World Cups (the most any country has won).

-The Museu do Amanha, or Museum of Tomorrow, rises from Rio’s harbor like an other-worldly spaceship, starkly white against the city’s blue sky and sea.
-And this downtown museum’s futuristic architecture isn’t the only thing that makes it unlike any other in the world.
+The Museu do Amanha (Museum of Tomorrow) rises from Rio’s harbor like an other-worldly spaceship, starkly white against the city’s blue sky and sea.
+Locals say this downtown museum’s futuristic architecture isn’t the only thing that makes it unlike any other in the world.

 Whereas most museums try to make sense of the past, the Museu do Amanha tries to predict the future.
 Here, you can get (scientifically backed) answers to your questions about how the world will look in 50 years.
 So, this museum is basically the time machine you’ve always dreamed about.

-Fun fact: Candelária Church sits on the original site of a much smaller chapel.
+Candelária Church sits on the original site of a much smaller chapel.
 Legend has it that a Portuguese couple vowed to build the chapel during a stormy night at sea.
-They survived the angry winds and waves, and so forked up the dough upon arriving safely in Brazil.
 Be on the lookout for frescoes within the church that tell this origin story.

-At the base of Mount Corcovado, the peak on which Christ the Redeemer stands, you’ll find an opulent mansion nestled among the lush treetops of Rio’s rainforest.
+At the base of Mount Corcovado, the location of Christ the Redeemer, locals say you’ll find an opulent mansion nestled among the lush treetops of Rio’s rainforest.
 Situated in a public park filled with trails and gardens, this picturesque palace was once home Gabriella Besanzoni, an Italian opera singer, and her industrious husband.
 Today, this romantic spot is home to the Visual Arts School of Parque Lage.

-Featuring workshops and gallery spaces for young artists, you can explore the school’s grounds while admiring works of local art and the building’s spectacular views.
-A favorite photo spot is the courtyard’s pool, where you can see the forested mountain dramatically rising above the grand estate’s rooftop.
+Featuring workshops and gallery spaces for young artists, locals tell us you can explore the school’s grounds while admiring works of local art and the building’s spectacular views.
+They say a favorite photo spot is the courtyard’s pool, where you can see the forested mountain dramatically rising above the grand estate’s rooftop.

 Ipanema Beach is located in one of Rio’s most elite neighborhoods, earning it a reputation as Copacabana’s ritzier sister.
-And since it’s just a little further from downtown, Ipanema is also slightly less crowded than Rio’s other most famous beach.
+Locals note that since it’s just a little further from downtown, Ipanema is also slightly less crowded than Rio’s other most famous beach.

 Here you’ll find upscale beachside boutiques and restaurants, making Ipanema a prime destination for celebrity spotting—and for watching tall tanned beauties (both women and men) strut down the patterned promenade.
 (Just like the famous tune “Girl from Ipanema” promises.)

-Pro tip: Ipanema Beach is demarcated by postos, or numbered lifeguard stations, and each draws a different crowd.
-Whether you’re looking for the LGBTQ community or an action-packed volleyball game, a carioca can tell you where to post up.
+Ipanema Beach is demarcated by postos, or numbered lifeguard stations, and each draws a different crowd—from LGBTQ folks to an action-packed volleyball game.

 Relax with a book (in your language of choice) and admire the reading room’s three-stories-tall bookshelves and intricate architecture, complete with a dramatic stained-glass dome and sparkling chandelier.